-In my C application, I wanted to convert a byte (stored as an unsigned char
+In my C application, I wanted to convert a byte (stored as an unsigned char) into a hexadecimal

 string.
 To do so, I wrote the following code: